Can You Make Watercolor Paints From Pigments?

 Pigments give the watercolor paint its color.
 There are many choices, such as metallic pigments, mica powders, and even glitters; however, most artists love mica powders as they give off the most vibrant color and add a shimmer effect to the paint.

-Binders act as the glue and bind all ingredients together, whereas a humectant retains the moisture of your watercolor paint and re-wets it.
+Binders act as glue, holding all ingredients together, whereas a humectant retains moisture in your watercolor paint and re-wets it.
 Finally, a preservative keeps your watercolor paint from molds and other bacteria.

 Now let's talk through the ingredients needed for each watercolor component.